Over the course of my career starting, running, and selling businesses, I’ve bought hundreds of domain names.

 - Find and buy a domain name in 2 minutes

 Namecheap’s checkout process is simple, with very limited upsells.
 There’s nothing confusing about the process and nothing to slow you down either.
 It’s everything I want in a domain purchasing experience and nothing I don’t want.
-I’m able to search for a domain name and purchase it in under two minutes, and I think you’ll be able to do the same even if it’s your first time buying a domain.
+I’m able to search for a domain name and purchase it in under two minutes.

 How to navigate the Namecheap upsells

-During the purchase process, Namecheap will hit you with a few questions — do you want to add this?
+During the purchase process, Namecheap will hit you with a few questions.
 You can blast through that section pretty quickly using this cheat sheet of which to add and which to skip:

 - Stellar Shared Hosting ($2.88/month) – Skip it